natario1/Egloo/README.md

 # Egloo

-Egloo (formerly EglCore) is a simple and lightweight framework for OpenGL ES drawing and EGL management in Android that uses object-oriented components - hence the name Egl*oo*.
+Egloo (formerly EglCore) is a simple and lightweight framework for OpenGL ES drawing and EGL management in Android that uses object-oriented components - hence the name Egl**oo**.
 It can serve as a basis for complex drawing operations, but is mostly designed for helping in making common tasks simpler, even for people that do not have any OpenGL experience.

 Approaching OpenGL from Android can be hard because of the deep differences in the OpenGL API design with respect to a typical object-oriented context.
-Egloo tries to take some of these difficulties away by creating a **thin** layer of abstraction around EGL and GLES calls.
+Egloo tries to take some of these difficulties away by creating a **thin**, flexible layer of abstraction around EGL and GLES calls.

 ```groovy
 implementation 'com.otaliastudios.opengl:egloo:0.2.0'